 140

-Zoom performance is one of the areas where camera systems are pushed to their limits.
-With the iPhone 17 Pro, Apple’s Fusion system works to deliver consistent detail and smooth transitions across different focal lengths.
-Here are our lab results, showing the product’s performance step by step, from moderate zoom to longer telephoto ranges.
+Video zoom is one of the areas where camera systems are pushed to their limits.
+On the iPhone 17 Pro, Apple’s Fusion system delivers consistent detail and smooth transitions across a range of focal lengths.
+Our lab results show the video zoom performance across several zoom settings, from moderate to longer telephoto:

 -

-- At 127mm Equivalent focal length (roughly 4x), the tele module is now in use and the performance closes the gap with competitors: the iPhone shows more details than last year’s, close to the Oppo Find X8 Ultra.
+- 127mm equivalent (approximately 4x); iPhone tele module is now in use and the performance gap to the competition is closed.
+The 17 Pro captures better detail than last year’s model and comes close to the Oppo Find X8 Ultra.

 The iPhone 17 Pro does a great job in terms of zoom smoothness.
 Switches between camera modules are smooth and hardly noticeable.
 During testing our experts also noticed that at some switching points, for example 2x and 8x, there seems to be a sudden increase in image detail.
 This is probably enabled by the fusion camera system, allowing for optimized detail across the entire focal range.